What to do if your phone is not charging

 Your device will not charge if it detects water or moisture in the USB port.
 This is a security measure to protect the device from damage and corrosion.
 If your device has detected water in the charging port, it will sometimes display a waterdrop icon on the screen above the charging port.
 If you see the waterdrop icon, make sure that your device is turned off while it dries.

-If the icon remains after this, clear the cache for USB:
+If the icon remains after this and your device still has power, clear the cache for USB:

 Once you've cleared your cache and data, try charging your phone again to see if this has resolved your issue.